qlik-oss/mira/README.md

 ```

 ### Kubernetes Mode

 In _kubernetes_ mode, Mira assumes that all engine instances are run as Kubernetes pods and that the engines are exposed as Kubernetes services with _named_ ports. _Kubernetes_ mode is set by providing the `--mode kubernetes` command line argument when starting the Mira pod.

 Since Mira needs to communicate with the Kubernetes API server, a `kubectl` proxy should be set up in the Kubernetes deployment.
-A convenient way to do this is to bubdle the `kubectl` proxy as a container in the same pod as the Mira container.
+A convenient way to do this is to bundle the `kubectl` proxy as a container in the same pod as the Mira container.
 In this way, Mira can reach the proxy on `localhost`.

+In order to deploy Mira and QIX Engine instances to Kubernetes, it is assumed that a Kubernetes cluster exists and is configured properly.
+The quickest way to do this for development purposes is to use `minikube`.
+See the [Minikube Mini Tutorial](./doc/MINIKUBE_MINI_TUTORIAL.md) for a quick guide on how to set up a local cluster on your dev machine.
+After that it should be possible to successfully issue the deployment commands as follows.

 To start Mira in _kubernetes_ mode, the `kubectl` command line tool can be used.
 Preferably, a Kubernetes deployment YAML file is used; for example